Druckermeister/codguard-for-opencart-4/README.md

 - **Fail-open approach** - If API is unreachable, customers can still checkout (customer-friendly)
 - **Customizable rejection message** - Configure what message customers see when blocked

-### ✅ Real-time Order Sync
-- **Automatic order synchronization** - Orders are automatically queued when status changes
-- **Bundled sync** - Orders are sent in batches every hour to optimize API usage
-- **Status-based filtering** - Only syncs orders with configured successful/refused statuses
-- **Retry mechanism** - Failed orders remain in queue for retry

 ### ✅ Admin Settings Panel
 - **API Configuration** - Easy setup of Shop ID, Public Key, and Private Key
 - **Order Status Mapping** - Map OpenCart statuses to CodGuard outcomes